Are you scared of the next market crash? Who isn’t?

 First and foremost, you need to know you where your investments stand now.
 Your investments could be actually on the high-risk profile more than you think there are.

 If you have been investing at 70/30 ratio of stocks and bonds back in the second quarter of 2009, then your investments are probably at the ratio of 90/10% of stocks and bonds today because of the stock market rally since then.
-That means, your stocks value went up faster than the bonds.
+That means the value of your stocks went up faster than the bonds.

 Second, rebalance your investment allocation.
 Allocating assets is absolutely tricky for a lot of investors and even for the experts.
 But as a rule of thumb, you would want to invest in a much lower risk during a market depression.